What happens after a student is admitted?

 This test is part of the enrollment schedule, and you are registered to take the test based on information provided on your application to the university.
 If your results indicate that English courses are necessary, the English Language Program staff will assist you in enrolling in English classes.

-Any evidence of English Proficiency (example: TOEFL score of 79 or higher) must be submitted to the Admissions Office prior to the first day of the English Proficiency Test (EPT) at the beginning of the semester.* Evidence submitted after that time will not be considered.
+Any evidence of English proficiency (example: TOEFL score of 79 or higher) must be submitted to the Admissions Office before enrollment.
+Evidence submitted after that time will not be considered.

 Fall semester: August 1